nilsso/nilsso.github.io-src/pages/music/theory/index.md

 On the other hand, different octaves of C are *equivalent* to one-another in that they are all C.

 {% thm d Pitch class %}
-A pitch class is a collection of pitches related by octave and/or enharmonic equivalence.
+A pitch class is a collection of pitches related by an integer multiple of an octave and/or enharmonic equivalence.
 {% endthm %}

 With this definition we can draw a relation between music and modular arithmetic by associating each